 Win great prizes

-When you upload notes, you get entered in a monthly giveaway, which you can get more details about in the app.
+When you upload notes, you get entered in a monthly giveaway, about which you can get more details in the app.
 That certainly makes things more interesting.
 A social media platform for GoodNoters, how do you feel about that?
 If you’re not already a GoodNoter, do you feel left out?
 Join the waiting list to be a part of the GoodNotes community.